Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/tryhackme/cybersecurity-101/firewall-fundamentals.md

 - The four main types of firewalls and their characteristics.
 - The basic components that make up a firewall rule.
 - Rule directionality (inbound, outbound, forward).
-- How Windows Defender Firewall works and how to create custom rules
+- How Windows Defender Firewall works and how to create custom rules.
 - Common Linux firewall tools

 ## 🧠 In My Own Words